 Justice George Czutrin rendered an important appeal decision (from a judge of the Ontario Court of Justice) on 20 June 2013: B. (A.) v.
 A. (N.L.)
-Justice Czutrin’s decision adopted the principles of procedural fairness that Gene C. Colman had advanced years earlier in a published article that is reproduced at this web site
+Justice Czutrin’s decision adopted the principles of procedural fairness that Gene C. Colman had advanced years earlier in a published article that is reproduced at this website

 Justice Czutrin overturned a judge (from the Ontario Court of Justice – “OCJ”) who ran literally roughshod over the rights of the father to have a procedurally fair process.
 That OCJ judge had made a final order at a case conference with almost no real evidence and no effective notice that a final order would be sought at the case conference.
-The father had asked for an adjournment in a timely manner but that did not faze the OCJ judge who went ahead with the case anyways even though there was no urgency at all.
+The father had asked for an adjournment in a timely manner but that did not faze the OCJ judge who went ahead with the case anyway even though there was no urgency at all.

 The Family Law Rules stipulate that if you want to obtain a final order at a case conference, then there must be admissible evidence and you must give clear and unequivocal notice that you are seeking such an order.
 The facts in this case failed to establish sufficient admissible evidence and clear notice of the order to be sought on a final basis.
 Even though the Rules theoretically allowed for a final non consent order at a case conference, Justice Czutrin could not conceive of a case where it would be procedurally fair to make a final order at a case conference unless that order was on consent.

-The Ontario Court of Justice judge viewed the case as a done deal because of the Office of the Children’s Lawyer had rendered a report that adopted the status quo with respect to custody/access.
+The Ontario Court of Justice judge viewed the case as a done deal because the Office of the Children’s Lawyer had rendered a report that adopted the status quo with respect to custody/access.
 Such reports are not always followed at trial.
 The judge should not have considered the case closed just because of that report.

 The father did not have a lawyer at the case conference.
 He had seen a lawyer prior and the lawyer correctly advised him that only procedural issues and discussions with respect to settlement would be entertained at the case conference.
 The mother had a lawyer.
 With no one to stand up for the beleaguered father, the judge rammed this decision through in an entirely unfair manner.
 He did so notwithstanding the correct approach (as set out by Justice Czutrin) being that a judge who is privy to settlement discussions should not adjudicate a case on a final basis.
 Justice Czutrin stated at paragraph 106: